Meet the U21s

 n/a

 Rory began shooting smallbore in 2017 before progressing to fullbore with Bradfield College a year later.
-He was part of the winning Ashburton team in 2022 and shoots for Hampshire County.
-In 2021, Rory was selected to tour Jersey with the UK Cadets and also with the British Cadet Rifle Team for their tour to York and Liverpool.
+He was lucky to be part of the winning Ashburton team in 2022 and shoots for Hampshire county.
+In 2021, Rory was selected to tour Jersey with the UK Cadets and also with the Athelings for their tour to York and Liverpool.

-Individually, Rory’s achievements include reaching the St George’s final in 2022 and 2023 and being the youngest finalist in the 2023 HM King’s Prize, finishing in 15th place.
+Individually, Rory’s achievements include reaching the St George’s Final in 2022 and 2023, and being the youngest finalist in the H.M.
+King’s Prize in 2023, finishing in 15th place.
 This tour will be his first opportunity to shoot outside the British Isles.
-He is very much looking forward to the challenge of shooting in Bloemfontein and meeting members of the global target rifle community.
+He is very much looking forward to the challenge of shooting in Bloemfontein and meeting members of the global Target Rifle community.

 Sarah Rorison